Childbirth

-A vaginal delivery is recommended over a cesarean section due to increased risk for complications of a cesarean section and natural benefits of a vaginal delivery in both mother and baby.
+Vaginal delivery is generally recommended as a first option.
+Cesarean section can lead to increased risk of complications and a significantly slower recovery.
+There are also many natural benefits of a vaginal delivery in both mother and baby.
 Various methods may help with pain, such as relaxation techniques, opioids, and spinal blocks.
-It is best practice to limit the amount of interventions that occur during labour and delivery such as an elective cesarean section, however in some cases a scheduled cesarean section must be planned for a successful delivery and recovery of the mother.
+It is best practice to limit the amount of interventions that occur during labour and delivery such as an elective cesarean section.
+However in some cases a scheduled cesarean section must be planned for a successful delivery and recovery of the mother.
 An emergency cesarean section may be recommended if unexpected complications occur or little to no progression through the birthing canal is observed in a vaginal delivery.

 Each year, complications from pregnancy and childbirth result in about 500,000 birthing deaths, seven million women have serious long-term problems, and 50 million women giving birth have negative health outcomes following delivery, most of which occur in the developing world.
 Complications in the mother include obstructed labour, postpartum bleeding, eclampsia, and postpartum infection.
-Complications in the baby include lack of oxygen at birth, birth trauma, and prematurity.
+Complications in the baby include lack of oxygen at birth (birth asphyxia), birth trauma, and prematurity.